VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 \subsection{Comparison of Diagnosis between Ophthalmologist and Large Vision-Language Models}

-In our study, we conduct a comprehensive assessment of the diagnostic capabilities exhibited by the junior ophthalmologist compared with the large vision-language models, which include Gemini Pro, GPT-4V, and our proposed VisionUnite.
+In our study, we conduct a comprehensive assessment of the diagnostic capabilities exhibited by the junior ophthalmologist compared with models, which include Gemini Pro, GPT-4V, and our proposed VisionUnite.
 The evaluation is performed on the designated test dataset.
-It encompasses a detailed analysis of diagnostic proficiency at both the disease and sign levels.
-Additionally, we explore an intricate examination of the diagnostic relevance between the responses provided by the junior ophthalmologist and those generated by the large vision-language models.
-As shown in Figure \ref{Fig2}, the overall diagnostic accuracy of VisionUnite is over 45\% and 28\% higher than Gemini Pro and GPT-4V respectively, and the corresponding p-value is less than 0.001.
+Additionally, we explore an examination of the diagnostic relevance between the responses provided by the junior ophthalmologist and those generated by models.
+As shown in Table \ref{Fig2}, the overall diagnostic accuracy of VisionUnite is over 45\% and 28\% higher than Gemini Pro and GPT-4V respectively, and the corresponding p-value is less than 0.001.
 The diagnostic relevance of VisionUnite is also over 62\% and 25\% higher than Gemini Pro and GPT-4V respectively with the p-value less than 0.001.
 Compared to the junior ophthalmologist, the overall accuracy of VisionUnite is approximately 4.5\% higher with the p-value being 0.0876, and the diagnostic relevance is 0.75\% higher (from 2.915 to 2.937).
 In each round of result evaluation, we find that the performance of VisionUnite in the first round of diagnostic Q\&A is higher than that of junior ophthalmologist, with an accuracy rate of approximately 7.2\% and a diagnostic relevance of 2.6\%.
 The result indicates that VisionUnite has stronger analytical and reasoning abilities for fundus images, thus achieving superior performance in the first round of diagnosis.
 In the second and third rounds of diagnostic Q\&A, the performance of VisionUnite is comparable to that of a junior ophthalmologist and far superior to GPT-4V and Gemini Pro.
 It also indicates that VisionUnite has the same problem-solving and interpretation abilities as doctors.